Dr Ciara Cremin

 My research is a study of changes in culture and society approached through theories that operate on the borderzone of materialism, language and desire.
 Indexed to the circuit of capital, particularly at the ‘moments’ of production and consumption, my work aims to map changes in culture, subjectivity and society during a period of profound and rapid socio-economic, technological and political transformations.

 My first book Capitalism’s New Clothes (Pluto Press, 2011) centres on three overlapping and mutually reinforcing ideological injunctions: to be enterprising (exemplified by work); to be ethical (exemplified by common concerns about inequality and climate change); and to enjoy (exemplified by consumerism). iCommunism, published with Zer0 Books in 2012, underlined how problems associated with mass consumption are symptomatic of the form of production as opposed individual desires.
 Totalled: Salvaging the Future from the Wreckage of Capitalism, published with Pluto Press in 2015, continues in this vein by examining recent changes in culture and economy to an apocalyptic imaginary and the practical issues in shifting the balance of forces inexorably in favour of a class that neoliberalism had once pronounced dead and now appears to have awoken.
 Exploring Videogames with Deleuze and Guattari: Towards an Affective Theory of Form, published with Routledge in 2016, draws extensively on Deleuze and Guattari's work to develop a comprehensive method for examining every aspect of the videogame.
-My forthcoming book, Man-Made Woman: The Dialectics of Cross-Dressing, published with Pluto Press in August 2017, combines autoethnography and critical theory to interrogate masculine investments in patriarchal-capitalism.
+Man-Made Woman: The Dialectics of Cross-Dressing, published with Pluto Press in August 2017, combines autoethnography and critical theory to interrogate masculine investments in patriarchal-capitalism.
 I have adopted a 'feminine' presentation and identify as gender variant.
+My latest book, The Future is Feminine: Capitalism and the Masculine Disorder is published with Bloomsbury.
+It considers masculinity as a psychological disorder with profound consequences for the individual and society.

 For Man-Made Woman